Skip to content

 NILGOSC invests in a range of different companies.
 The shares that NILGOSC owns entitle it to vote at shareholder meetings.

-NILGOSC expects the companies in which it invests to comply with ESG best practice and has developed a voting policy, which provides a basis for communicating with investee companies, and for holding directors accountable for the stewardship of the companies they manage.
-NILGOSC’s Voting Policy represents its view on what it believes are important elements of good corporate governance and the principles which will be used to determine voting decisions on specific issues.
+NILGOSC expects the companies in which it invests to comply with best practice and wishes to actively encourage improvements in global standards of corporate governance.
+NILGOSC’s Voting Policy is reviewed annually and represents its view on what it believes are important elements of good corporate governance and the principles which will be used to determine voting decisions on specific issues.
+It provides a basis for communicating with investee companies, and for holding directors accountable for the stewardship of the companies they manage.

 How NILGOSC Votes

-NILGOSC will exercise its voting rights, if possible, at all company meetings within its actively managed equity portfolios, and will vote against management where there are significant ESG failings.
+NILGOSC exercises its voting rights at all company meetings within its actively managed equity portfolios, where possible, and will vote against management if the proposed resolutions are in conflict with NILGOSC’s Voting Policy or where significant ESG failings are identified.

 NILGOSC believes that there should be no grey area when it comes to voting and have adopted a policy of not abstaining from votes to ensure that dissension from management recommendations is accurately recorded.
 Peak voting season runs from April to June, and stewardship activity is reported for the 12 months to 30 June each year.

 NILGOSC has appointed a specialist corporate governance partner, Minerva Analytics Ltd (Minerva), to coordinate its corporate governance and voting activities.
-NILGOSC avails of Minerva’s research service to provide detailed information and financial analysis for each of its actively managed equity holdings, to help it make informed voting decisions in line with NILGOSC’s bespoke voting policy.
+NILGOSC avails of Minerva’s research service to provide detailed information and financial analysis to help it make informed voting decisions in line with NILGOSC’s bespoke voting policy.

 An annual summary of NILGOSC’s voting activity is publicly available on our Annual Voting Reviews page, as well as detailed monthly disclosures of votes cast, released on a quarterly basis.